rotous/ikode/README.md

 # Ikode
-Ikode is a tool to create a file with base64 encoded data uri's from a directory of png images.
+Ikode is a tool to create a file with base64 encoded data uri's from a directory of png and/or svg images.

 ```
 Usage: ikode [OPTIONS] [dir]